 With grilling season well underway, it’s always nice to have a few new recipes in the repertoire to try on the barbie.
-Chicken bathed in fresh turmeric, coconut, & kaffir lime leaf marinade is just the ticket.
+Turmeric Cashew Chicken is an uber flavorful recipe: Chicken bathed in fresh turmeric, coconut, & kaffir lime leaf marinade is just the ticket.
 Taking its flavor inspiration from Malaysia, the chicken is as good cold as it is hot so I threw the leftovers into a salad.

 Turmeric, as you probably guessed from the title, is one of the key ingredients in this recipe.
 You probably also know turmeric is the ingredient in curry powder, responsible for its yellow, staining hue.
 I used fresh turmeric because it was on hand.
 If you can’t find it ground turmeric is fine: 1 tablespoon of fresh to 1 teaspoon ground is the ratio.
 Turmeric is sometimes referred to as – poor man’s saffron.
 Like saffron, it’s a potent dye so be mindful of that, especially if you have an all white kitchen like I do.

 The nutritional analysis in the recipe won’t be correct because it doesn’t account for most of the marinade being discarded.
 I say this because coconut milk & cashews are both high in fat & calories so don’t be fooled by the stats.
 I’m focusing on eating wholesome food I love & enjoying smaller portions.
 It was a challenge initially, but it’s getting easier.
 It’s working because I lost another 2.3 kilos (5 lbs) this last week.
 Go me!

 I tend to use chicken thighs over breasts.
 Thighs are so forgiving, especially on the barbie.
 And I went with skewering big chicken pieces instead of fussing over little strips.
 Life is busy.